levizimmerman/fe3-assessment-3/readme.md

 ```

 #### Hover the bar
 `mouseover` Events listeners are added to every bar in each chart.
 Within the handler function bound to the event listener an event is emitted using [Events.js][u_events].
-The events looks as follows:
+The event looks as follows:
 ```javascript
 Events.emit('bar/on/mouseover', {
   point: data
 });
 ```

 The variable `data` is the data passed from the bar element which is hovered.
-This data object has a date in it.
+This data object has a date as property.
 This date is used to call other bars that have same date.
 Then in their turn these bars will display their detailed information.
 Every instance ([BarChart][u_barchart] and [SleepCycle][u_sleepcycle]) is subscribed to the `bar/on/mouseover` event.

 ##### BarChart.js bar mouseover event subscription
 ```javascript